 What’s so great about fall Sea Doo riding?
-Many Sea Doo, Jet Ski and Waverunner personal watercraft owners hang up their PFD’s after Labour Day.
-While I can appreciate that the last long weekend psychologically marks the end of summer for many people, anyone who puts their PWC away is missing some great fall riding in Ontario, be they experts or beginners.
+Many Sea Doo, jet ski and waverunner personal watercraft owners hang up their PFD’s after Labour Day.
+While I can appreciate that the last long weekend psychologically marks the end of summer for many people, anyone who puts their PWC away is missing some great fall Sea Doo riding in Ontario, be they experts or beginners.
 That’s why I usually keep my Sea Doo GTX S 155 going into October to revisit one of my best river rides or top 10 day tours.

 Fall Sea Doo Riding: Getting Warmer

 Whatever else may or may not be happening with climate change, one thing I’ve noticed recently is that summers are tending to start later and run on into early fall.
 This past summer was a prime example, with both May and June weather being far less than stellar.
-I’m betting that September will deliver warm temperatures and many bright, sunny days – ideal conditions for jet skiing adventure.
+I’m betting that September will deliver warm temperatures and many bright, sunny days – ideal conditions for Sea Doo tours.

 Fall Sea Doo Riding: How To Dress

 But as the nights get cooler, mornings can be brisk and the heat doesn’t usually build throughout the day as it can in the heart of the summer.
 So one proviso about fall Sea Doo riding is to cover up and dress in layers, with long sleeves and pants…more layers to stay warm at the start of the ride and fewer to be more comfortable later in the afternoon.
 By October, I usually leave the layers on all day.

 Fall Sea Doo Riding is Less Crowded